LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/google-business-messages.md

   * Measure performance of business messages
   * Optimize the positioning of message buttons
   * Detect and prevent spam and fraud
-  * Protect users & analyse user intent
+  * Protect users & analyze user intent

 ## Google Business Messaging and Google RCS, what’s the difference?